hds-lab/d3tutorial/public/tutorials/barchart.md

 to map hashtags to their vertical position in the bar chart.

-### Find the data ranges
+### Find the domains

-Before we can figure out how to map hashtag frequency onto bar width, we need to know the range of hashtag frequencies in the data.
+Before we can figure out how to map hashtag frequency onto bar width, we need to know the min and max hashtag frequencies in the data.

-We can do this easily in D3.
-The code below goes through all of the rows (`d`) in the data, and finds the value of the `num_tweets` field.
-D3 then returns the maximum value from that field:
+D3 provides functions that make this easy.

+<a class="btn btn-default jsbin-button" href="http://jsbin.com/rogab/65/edit?js,console">Open in JS Bin</a>

+Add the following code:

 ```javascript
 var max_tweets = d3.max(data, function(d) {